emirik0l/Golemancy/README.md

 The following soul types are currently implemented:

 * Covetous Soul - comes from Endermen.
 They can pick up items and put them in their linked inventory.
 * Curious Soul - comes from Slimes.
-They follow their owner around, but don't do much else.
+You can give them an item to hold, and they'll lead you to nearby instances of that block nearby (even through walls).
 * Entropic Soul - comes from Creepers and Silverfish.
 Link them to a block, and they'll break any instances of that block they find nearby.
 They'll need a high strength to break very hard blocks!
 * Hungry Soul - comes from Hoglins and Zombies.
 They'll pick up items and eat them, destroying them.
 They can eat any item.
 * Intrepid Soul - comes from Shulkers.
 They are ranged golems that throw clay balls at enemies.